February 5, 2026

 TikTok takes a cut of every sale.
 The platform commission varies by product category and region—beauty products, electronics, and apparel each have different rates.
 On top of that, there's a separate payment processing fee charged per transaction.

 Check your seller dashboard for current rates.
 They change, and using outdated numbers throws off your entire calculation.
+Run your numbers through our fee calculator to see the exact deductions for your category.

 3. Affiliate and creator payouts